mantidproject/mantidimaging/docs/developer_guide/gpu_mode.rst

     )

 where :code:`loaded_from_source` contains a CUDA kernel in the form of a Python string.
-Note that the first arguments are the grid size and block size with the actual CUDA function arguments being
+Note that the first arguments are the grid size and block size, with the actual CUDA function arguments being given last in a tuple.

 Warming-up functions
 ====================